wevote/WeVoteCordova/README.md

     <!--If you have trouble look at the [Cordova Android Platform Guide](https://cordova.apache.org/docs/en/latest/guide/platforms/android/)-->

+1. If you get a red symbol on your run icon, and a "No default run configuration" error or warning

+    try re-installing npm globally

+    `stevepodell@Steves-MacBook-Pro-32GB-Oct-2109 WeVoteCordova % sudo npm install -g npm `

 1. You will then need to download some simulator Virtual Devices to test with.
 Go to Tools/AVD Manager
     ![ScreenShot](docs/images/AndroidVirtualDeviceManager.png)